 - develop pupil use of ICT within each science subject and develop a critical approach to scientific evidence and methods.

-- promote pupil achievement through publicity and establish pupil links with external organisations and events.
+- promote pupil achievement through publicity and establish pupil links with external organisations and events

-Science is popular throughout the school and the Faculty of Science has an enviable record of value added achievement at both IGCSE, GCSE, A-level and IBDP.
+Science is popular throughout the school and the Faculty of Science has an enviable record of value added achievement at GCSE, A-level and IBDP.
 Pupils undertake a rigorous and thorough KS3 course in Years 7 and 8, based on the National Curriculum and Common Entrance and with standardised assessment and testing.
 Pupils in Year 7 receive one hour of teaching in each subject per week and in Year 8 are engaged for 1.5 hours in each subject per week.

 Pupils commence their GCSE studies in Year 9 and later arrivals to the school are catered for through additional catch-up instruction out of lesson time and purposefully designed Programmes of Study.
 Pupils start on a separate science core programme and at the end of Year 10, after two years of assessment and testing, three certification options are available for them in Year 11.
 Pupils are advised as to which is the best route and grade outcome for them; either certification in the three separate sciences, certification in two separate GCSE sciences or continue studies in all three science subjects to certificate in GCSE: Combined Science.
 Pupils are streamed into Sets according to ability and are taught in relatively small groups.
 Pupils in Year 9 are engaged in 1.5 hours of teaching and learning in each subject each week.
 This rises to 2 hours per week in Years 10 and 11.

 The Wessex Science Centre was officially opened by HRH The Earl of Wessex in 2007.
 Pupils and staff alike enjoy working in this beautifully designed, state-of-the-art, fully networked and excellently resourced teaching and learning facility.
 Accommodation on two floors includes eight spacious laboratories, one of which can also host large-scale demonstrations and lectures by internal and external speakers.
 Laboratories are individually designed, versatile and provide excellent and comfortable environments in which learning, discovery, investigation, and teaching and instruction take place.
 The laboratories are light and airy and are well resourced in apparatus, equipment, digital and WiFi technology and most have moveable furniture to create different teaching and learning environments.
 Separate storerooms and three, subject-dedicated preparation rooms support the work and study undertaken in the laboratories.
 The preparation rooms store and prepare biological, chemical and physical material, accommodate a wealth of apparatus and equipment, contain freezer, cold storage and glass washing equipment as well as having provision for producing distilled and de-ionised water.
 The Centre is also equipped to cater for pupils with limited mobility.
 The work of the Faculty of Science is supported by an adjacent, school library that also has a networked suite of computers.
 A networked staff resources and work room also provides additional space and support for teaching staff.

 - Edexcel - qualifications in GCSE: Biology and Chemistry